-The title of a home is a legal document that is filed with the city or township where the property is located.
-Property title is a record of ownership, and it protects the owner from invalid claims against the property.
-The purchase of a property involves a transfer of the property deed, and a new title is recorded in the new owner's name.
-When you purchase a home with a co-borrower, such as a spouse or parent, both names are often included on the title.
-Removing a co-borrower from title is a simple process, but certain circumstances can complicate matters.
+The title or deed of a home is a legal document filed with the local city or township office.
+It establishes ownership and protects the owner from invalid claims against the property.
+When you sell the home, the deed is legally transferred to the new owner.
+When you purchase a home with a co-borrower, such as a spouse or parent, both names appear on the title.
+Removing a co-borrower from a title is a simple process itself, but certain circumstances can complicate matters.

-Sign a quitclaim deed, if you have no mortgage on the property, and your co-borrower is willing to be removed from the home title.
-A quitclaim deed is a simple document which both parties can sign to surrender ownership rights from one individual to another.
+Sign a quitclaim deed if you have no mortgage on the property.
+A quitclaim deed is a simple document which both parties can sign to surrender the ownership rights of one deed holder and assign those rights to the remaining owners.
 You can find a sample quitclaim document online, or you can write a simple letter to the effect that one party is giving full ownership over to the other.
 You may also hire a real estate attorney to do this for you.
-Be sure to have the quitclaim deed notarized by an authorized notary.
+Have the quitclaim deed notarized to make it official.

-Refinance the mortgage If you do have a loan on the property.
-If you currently maintain a mortgage on the property, doing a simple quitclaim deed may not be effective.
-It could even get you into trouble with the lender, since the lender might view a quitclaim deed as proof of a sale, in which case the lender would seek payment in full.
-Additionally, a quitclaim deed might remove an owner from the title, but it doesn't absolve the owner from responsibility for the mortgage.
-Refinancing the mortgage is the only way to completely remove a former co-borrower from the loan.
+If a mortgage remains on the property, refinance the home to remove yourself from both the deed and the mortgage.
+If you currently maintain a mortgage on the property, doing a simple quitclaim deed won't help you.
+It could even get you into trouble with the lender, since the lender might view a quitclaim deed as proof of a sale, in which case the lender could seek payment in full.
+Additionally, a quitclaim deed will remove an owner from the title, but it doesn't absolve him from responsibility for the mortgage.
+Refinancing the mortgage is the only way to completely remove a former co-borrower from both the deed and the loan.

 - Jupiterimages/Comstock/Getty Images